Stress and Myositis

 While the list above is only a start, some of these we tend to forget about as we live busy lives filled with people who want this and that.
 We have to try and focus on our health as Myositis can easily become worse, in my experience, when we are overstressed and unfocused.

 For me, stress management has been an ongoing process, moving from one issue to the next.
-In most situations I try to learn how to adjust.
+In most situations, I try to learn how to adjust.
 Some situations are obviously more difficult than others.

 So what have been my major stressors lately?
 The year 2012 was a trying time for me and for my family.
 My Father passed away, my grandmother passed away, my step-father had a major heart attack, my Mom was diagnosed with Stage IV Lung Cancer with mets to the brain and my partner’s grandmother, who was just like my own, passed away.
-My cousin who is the same age as me, was diagnosed with cancer and two of my uncles also passed away.
+My cousin who is the same age as me was diagnosed with cancer and two of my uncles also passed away.
 It felt as though 2012 truly was the end of my world.
 So what did I do?

 The stress of losing a loved one is difficult.
 The stress of losing so many in one year is downright unbearable.
-So what I did was try to remain focused on each situation and make peace with myself and and let myself grieve.
+So what I did was try to remain focused on each situation and make peace with myself and let myself grieve.
 I did not turn to negative thinking, as easy as it would have been.
 I tried hard to remain positive and to also learn from these situations.

 How do you manage stress in your life?

 Okay, enough about me.
 What I would love to hear is your comments on how you handle stressful situations.
 What techniques do you use?
-Mediation, massage, journaling?
+Meditation, massage, journaling?
 How does stress affect your Myositis?Tags: journaling stress